 A properly adjusted pH balance allows the chlorine in the water to work more effectively, keeping your pool clean and free of harmful bacteria.
 Proper pH levels can prevent mineral and algae growth as well as prevent eye irritation for swimmers.
 A swimming pool with a low pH level (corrosive water) can corrode metal components in your pool, stain surface walls and etch the pool surfaces.
 A high pH level (scaling water) can clog pool filters and heating elements, make the water cloudy, and even inhibit water circulation.
 These are all reasons why a Certified Pool and Spa Operator ® must always maintain the proper pH balance.

 Lowering the pH balance of a pool involves adding acids or acid salts to the pool water.
 This results in an increase in the H+ ion and a reduction in pH.
 One of the most common liquid acids used to lower pH is called muriatic acid.
 A Certified Pool and Spa Operator ® will typically dilute the substance with 50% water before it enters the pool or spa.
-Other options are sulfuric acid, sodium hypochlorite, calcium hypochlorite, carbonic acid, or sodium bisulfate.
+Other options are sulfuric acid, carbonic acid, or sodium bisulfate.
+If you are using sodium hypochlorite or calcium hypochlorite, carbon dioxide is a great acid option.
 All of these solutions are added to the circulation water through feeder mechanisms.
 Remember, always add the chemicals to water and not water to the chemicals.

 To increase a pool or spa’s pH level, a Certified Pool and Spa Operator ® will use a ‘basic’ solution.
 The most common basic substance is sodium carbonate which is also known as soda ash.
 Other options include sodium hydroxide, sodium sesquicarbonate, and sodium bicarbonate.
 When the base substance is added, there is an increase in OH ions and, as a result, an increase in pH.
 It’s important to note that sodium bicarbonate should not be used to raise pH on a regular basis, only to achieve the correct total alkalinity before adding soda ash for further correction.
 Also, remember that whether you are increasing or decreasing pH, there must be no one in the water and the facility must remain closed until the chemicals are completely dissolved and dispersed.